How to Read an SEO Audit Report and Prioritize Fixes

 An SEO audit report lands in your inbox and suddenly you are staring at a document full of red flags, scores out of 100, and terms like "crawl budget," "canonical errors," and "toxic backlinks."
 Most business owners either ignore the whole thing or try to fix every item on the list without knowing which ones actually matter.

 Neither approach works.
-This guide explains what each section of an SEO audit report actually means, how to tell a critical issue from a low-priority one, and how to turn the findings into a clear action plan.
+This guide explains what each section means, how to tell a critical issue from a low-priority warning, and how to turn the findings into a clear action plan.

 Before reading a single line of the report, it helps to understand what an SEO audit is designed to answer.
 At its core, it is asking three questions about your website: